ibm-cloud-architecture/dba-onboarding-automation/README.md

     1. Save changes and optionally confirm the process app is installed correctly.
         1. To confirm the process app is installed correctly, create a document with class Employment Application and then right-click on the document to select the **Workflow, Launch Process** menu option.
             1. From the **Launch Process** dialog, select **Onboard Employee** and confirm the Launch UI dialog is displayed.
-    1. From **Workflow Center** and create a new snapshot of the process application.
+    1. From **Studio** (Business Automation Studio), create a new snapshot of the workflow application.
 Name the snapshot something very shot such as `V2`.
 Naming it V2 will allow the launching of the process to be displayed as:
         1. Name: V2
         1. Description: Automation Onboarding
     1. Install the new snapshot to your **Run ProcessServer**